wedaa/LongTail-Log-Analysis/README.md

 as described below.

 LongTail is currently for a single server, and up to 20 servers.
-With 15 active servers the main analysis report program (LongTail_analyze_attacks.pl) takes over 7 minutes to run a single pass (All hosts together) at night with 21 million records and 8 months of data.
+With 15 active servers the main analysis report program ( LongTail_analyze_attacks.pl) takes over 7 minutes to run a single pass (All hosts together) at night with 21 million records and 8 months of data.
 (This will be improved in release 2.0).
+LongTail.sh runs in several minutes for the hourly reports, but takes almost an hour to run at midnight when all the historical reports are run (again, this is with 21 million records and 8 months of data).
+This will be improved with LongTail 2.0.

 LongTail ALSO refers to a statistical distribution where there are many "Hits" at the left, and tapering down to a "Long Tail"